This is an Active case

 Pancreatitis is a potentially life-threatening inflammation of the pancreas.
 The pancreas is an organ lying above and behind the stomach and liver.
 It secretes enzymes into the stomach to aid digestion.
 It also makes the hormones insulin and glucagon.
 Pancreatitis can be caused by:

 Pancreatitis is potentially life-threatening because it may cause long-term damage to the pancreas.
 Pancreatitis is listed as a warning on the Ozempic label.
 It’s there because some patients reported the condition during clinical trials.
-Ozempic has not researched the drug’s impacts on patients who have had pancreatitis.
+Ozempic’s manufacturer hasn’t researched the drug’s impacts on patients who’ve had pancreatitis.
 Symptoms of pancreatitis include:

 Pancreatitis can feel like a heart attack.
-If this medical emergency happens, patients should tell their doctors about any medications they are taking, including diabetes or weight loss drugs.
-They should also tell doctors about heart medications they have taken.
+If this medical emergency happens, patients should tell their doctor about any medications they’re taking, including diabetes or weight loss drugs.
+They should also tell their doctor about any heart medications they’ve taken.

 Untreated hypoglycemia can cause heart arrhythmia, which can lead to seizures and death.
 Symptomatic hypoglycemia happened to 17.3% of patients who were taking a 0.5 mg dose.
 That percentage of patients went up to 24.4% when the dose increased to 1 mg.

-Acute kidney injuries have been reported by Ozempic users.
 Novo Nordisk suggests these injuries are most common in people who already have kidney disease.
-Most reports of acute kidney injury were from people who had other side effects like nausea, vomiting or dehydration.
+Most reports of acute kidney injury were from people who had other side effects — like nausea, vomiting or dehydration.
 The most common kidney injury associated with Ozempic is renal failure with a need for dialysis.

 Patients with diabetes often also have kidney disease.
 They should speak with their doctor about known renal issues before using Ozempic.